-Figures 15, 16 and 17 in the section entitled Input Capacitor Selection can be used to determine the input-capacitor RMS current based on load current, duty cycle, and the number of channels.
-They are provided as aids in determining the optimal input capacitor solution.
-Figure 18 shows the single phase input-capacitor RMS current for comparison.
+Figure 16 in the section entitled Input Capacitor Selection can be used to determine the input-capacitor RMS current based on load current, duty cycle.
+It is provided as an aid in determining the optimal input capacitor solution.

 PWM Operation